Pretend Play for Preschoolers: Sometimes Play Just Needs a Nudge

 With this generation of children, sometimes play can be an elusive beast to attain.
 With the invention of iPads, cable television, and computer games, children have learned to be entertained with animated “tech-sitters”.
 While this is my opinion alone, I believe it to be true.

-As I walk through early childhood classrooms, I often have conversations with children about their play.
+As I walk through early childhood classrooms, I often have conversations with preschoolers about pretend play.
 I am reminded of a conversation I had with a charismatic child named ShaQuilla.
 She was a bright-eyed 4-year-old with the world at her finger tips.
 I watched her play in the classroom water center for about five minutes.
 She was filling a blue cup with water and pouring it out as if it was nothing of interest to her.
 I pulled up a chair and asked to join her.
 We conversed about the water, the cup, and the water center in general.
 I asked “What are you thinking about?”
 She gave me a confused look.
 I asked the question again and she simply replied “There’s nothing to think about.
 It is water.”
 I asked other questions about the uses of water and the necessity of it in our world.
 As the conversation progressed, I realized that this sweet child did not know how to imagine something other than water.
-It hit me, right then and there, sometimes children just need a nudge on how to play.
+It hit me, right then and there, pretend play for preschoolers isn’t something that might happen naturally: sometimes children just need a nudge on how to play.

 With the ever-growing market of toys, animated games and applications, and mindless television, our children have lost the creativity in their sense of play.
 When I say lost, I don’t mean gone, it can be regained, and it will be beautiful.

 When it comes to play in mathematics, there are many avenues you can partake in to ensure children are attaining essential math understanding all while enjoying an activity playfully.
-You can offer up many activities (see resource hub below) that involve dramatic, cooperative, and constructive play to ensure children are exercising their creative muscles, all the while interacting in a playful mathematics situation!
+You can offer up many activities that involve dramatic, cooperative, and constructive play to ensure children are exercising their creative muscles, all the while interacting in a playful mathematics situation!

 To learn more about how you can utilize play with mathematics, check out In Their Own World: Grocery Store.